+These first two functions of weekly worship are wonderful, and this third function of our liturgy is important, too.
+The third function is that the week in week out service gives us something around which to structure our lives.
+Each moment in the Eucharistic liturgy points to a way in which we can live out each day.
+Over the next twelve pages, we'll look at some of these moments and see how they inform our daily walks with Christ.
 At the head of the procession an acolyte carries the cross.
 Have you ever wondered why we do that?
 There are a couple of reasons and the most obvious one can keep us from seeing the less obvious one.
 The obvious one is that the cross is the most recognizable Christian symbol of all - and Jesus tells us to pick up our crosses and follow him.
 What better way to remember that command than to carry one during our church services?

 But the less obvious reason for carrying the cross into and out of the service has to do with what the cross represents.
 The cross was made specifically to kill someone in a very painful, very public way.
 The Romans would line with crosses the main roads leading to cities to remind those they had conquered about the consequences of defying Rome.
-Thus the cross was a means to induce fear, which led to domination and control.
+The cross was a means to induce fear, which led to domination and control.

 But Jesus changed all that.
 While the Romans continued to put people to death using crosses after Jesus rose from the dead, the trajectory of the cross as a symbol has arced toward freedom, love, hope, salvation and the constancy of relationship.
-These are the utter opposites of the Roman definition of the cross.
+These are the opposites of the Roman definition of the cross.
 The keyword here is "transformation."
 Jesus transformed the cross from an instrument of death into an instrument of life.